renaissance-publishing/renaissance/content/chapters/35-module-monastery.md

 ## Starting Out

 The adventure starts out in the Ceder Inn in *Southlander's Market*.
-Like many *intrigue* and *horror* games, the first part of the module will consist of *preparation* and *investigation*—that is, after character introductions have been made, and the player-characters have accepted the *quest*.
+Like many *intrigue* and *horror* games, the first part of the module will consist of *preparation* and *investigation* — that is, after character introductions have been made, and the player-characters have accepted the *quest*.

 They likely won't spend *much* time in *Southlander's Market*.
 There aren't any particular clues here; no-one in town knows what's happening and why (other than the *Traitor*), so asking about, though a wise precaution, won't be particularly fruitful.

-The major risk is that they'll find the *Traitor Monk* (see below)—that is, if you're using the *Traitor Monk* and you've put them in the town.
+The major risk is that they'll find the *Traitor Monk* (see below) — that is, if you're using the *Traitor Monk* and you've put them in the town.
 Obviously, you'll want to keep the party from discovering the traitor if encountering them early can end the adventure; successes on investigation might yield hints about *suspicious travelers*, but you should avoid clues that might lead the party directly to the traitor.

 ### Location: Hella Valley

 Hella Valley is named after the *Hella*, the name given to the Humans and Dwarves that live in the region, and their (partly) shared culture.

-The valley funs from east to west; the Worldspine Mountains rise to the west, and, even though the peaks are far to the south, they are still a formidable natural barrier—expecially given the cold.
+The valley funs from east to west; the Worldspine Mountains rise to the west, and, even though the peaks of the range are far to the south, the smaller mountains and rough foothills to the west are still a formidable natural barrier — especially given the cold.

 The valley is well forrested, and the Hella River runs through it.
 The valley is dotted with small farming towns, and it also sees logging, trapping and fishing.